-- 12.1 Copies of the following documents may be inspected at the registered office of the Company at 20 Upper Circular Road, #03-06 The Riverwalk, Singapore 058416 during normal business hours from the date of this Appendix up to the date of the AGM: - (i) the Constitution of the Company; and - (ii) the Annual Report of the Company for FY2017.
+- 12.1 Copies of the following documents may be inspected at the registered office of the Company at 20 Upper Circular Road, #03-06 The Riverwalk, Singapore 058416 during normal business hours from the date of this Appendix up to the date of the AGM: - (i) the Constitution of the Company; and - (ii) the Annual Report of the Company for FY2018.

-NOTICE OF ANNUAL GENERAL MEETING
+ANNUAL GENERAL MEETING

-NOTICE IS HEREBY GIVEN that the Twenty-Fifth Annual General Meeting of Thakral Corporation Ltd (the "Company") will be held on Friday, 27 April 2018 at 3.00 p.m. at Cinnamon Room, Level 5, Novotel Singapore Clarke Quay, 177A River Valley Road, Singapore 179031 for the following purposes:
+NOTICE IS HEREBY GIVEN that the Twenty-Sixth Annual General Meeting of Thakral Corporation Ltd (the "Company") will be held on Tuesday, 30 April 2019 at 11.00 a.m. at Cinnamon Room, Level 5, Novotel Singapore Clarke Quay, 177A River Valley Road, Singapore 179031 for the following purposes: